We will reschedule once the Coronoavirus has passed its peak

 A Toys Life and Beyond will also be able to take a few drop ins on the day, but please book in advance to avoid disappointment.
 There’ll be someone from A Toys Life and Beyond there all day, and they’ll actively be doing their repair cafe between 11am-2pm.

 Don’t forget to bring along toys in good condition and/or in working order to swap.

 We’re also looking for a suitable space that might be able to host a Toy Library if community members would use this?
 Get in touch if you’re interested or have location ideas.

 Litter Picking with Lush as part of their national clean up campaign, and a pop up Lush shop with their Naked packaging free products.
 The Orchard Community Centre will smell wonderful 😀

 Riverford Organic Farmers will be there – they use minimal packaging and when it is used, the majority is recycled and recyclable.
 Their fruit and veg is delivered weekly in a reusable box that they collect empty and replace with one full of your goodies.
+They’ll have some samples and a selection of tasters.
 Find out more at their stand.

 Cambridge Full Circle will have a pop up stall with their ethical and environmentally friendly products with minimal or no packaging.